 “..Well, you're not really a… bad guy.”

 “You're wanting me to be your friend, is that it?”
 Daniel asked.
-Joe gave an awkward nod, shrugging slightly.
+Joe gave an awkward nod and slight shrug of the shoulders.

 “Yeah..
 I guess.”

-“Would you make Morrison or Kaiden eat a dead animal with diseases?”
+“Would you make Morrison or Kaiden eat a dead animal with possible diseases?”

-Joe looked back up at Daniel, eyebrows furrowed and eyes saying he was confused.
+Joe looked back up at Daniel, eyebrows furrowed and eyes saying he was confused, because Daniel didn't have the nerve to speak up like that.
+At least, that's what he'd thought.
 He didn't answer.

 “Would you kick them in the head?”
 Daniel asked, watching as Joe paused while picking up a picture.